-If you miss the Nautilus type ahead find feature on the Ubuntu desktop, I’ve some good news.
+If you miss Nautilus type ahead find feature when using the Ubuntu desktop I’ve some good news.

-A new PPA has been created that brings this feature, which is also known as ‘interactive search’, ‘type ahead search’, and ‘search as you type’, back to Nautilus and back to Ubuntu.
+A community maintained PPA brings the feature, which is sometimes known as ‘interactive search’, ‘type ahead search’, or ‘search as you type’, back to Nautilus, and back to Ubuntu.

-Upstream GNOME developers removed type ahead functionality from Nautilus back in 2013, replacing it with full-text search that sifts files inside the current folder as well as sub-directories and (if Tracker is installed) file contents.
+GNOME developers removed type ahead functionality from the Nautilus file manager back in 2013, replacing it with full-text search that finds matching files inside the current folder and any sub-directories containing the types letter/word/term.

-But hey: this is open source.
-If you have an itch you scratch it — and fans of typeahead search in the Nautilus file manager have done just that.
+Thankfully in the world of open source: if you have an itch you can scratch it — and fans of typeahead search in the Nautilus file manager have done just that!

 Type ahead find/search in Nautilus works like this: you open a folder and start typing.
 As you type the file manager instantly jumps to/finds/focuses the first file (or folder) that matches your query — but only in the directory you’re viewing.

-For example, if you open ‘Pictures’ and start typing ‘summer‘ you’ll instantly jump to the first image (or folder) that starts with ‘summer‘.
-You can then use your keyboard arrow keys to skip to the next matching result, and so on.
+For example, if I open ‘Pictures’ and start typing ‘summer‘ I instantly jump to the first image (or folder) that starts with ‘summer‘.
+I can then use the keyboard arrow keys to skip to the next matching result, and so on.

 You can see the feature “in action” in this video I found on YouTube.
-Please note that the method to enable interactive search that this video mentions has not worked for several years.
+Please note that the method to enable interactive search this video mentions has not worked for several years:

-Before I go ahead and show you how to replace stock Nautilus with a third-party build I should note that you can make full text search work more like type-ahead find without using PPAs and patches.
+Before I show you how to replace vanilla Nautilus with a third-party build that contains this feature I will mention that you can make full text search work more like type-ahead find without using PPAs or patches.

 How?
-Just alter Nautilus’ search preferences to ‘never’ search in subfolders and disable full text search as the default behaviour.
+Just alter your Nautilus’ search preferences to “never” search in subfolders, and disable full text search as the default behaviour.

 If you miss typeahead search in Nautilus you can get it back on Ubuntu 18.04 LTS or 20.04 LTS without needing to downgrade your system or switch to an alternative file manager like Nemo, Caja or Thunar (though those are solid options, ftr).

-It’s all thanks to a new third-party PPA (so usual risks apply) that brings the missed feature back using a patch from the Arch User repo.
+A third-party PPA (usual risks apply) brings the much-missed file-finding feature back using a patch from the Arch User repo.

-Now, caveat time: please understand that this PPA will replace the standard version of Nautilus 3.26 used in Ubuntu 18.04 for a third-party build compiled with typeahead find feature enabled.
+Now, caveat time: this PPA replaces the standard version of Nautilus used in Ubuntu for a third-party build compiled with typeahead find feature enabled.

-To go ahead and make use of it just open a new Terminal window and run this command:
+To go ahead and make use of it just open a new Terminal window and run the command:

 sudo add-apt-repository ppa:lubomir-brindza/nautilus-typeahead

-After confirming you want to add the PPA Ubuntu will automatically refresh your system sources.
+Confirm you want to add the PPA.
+Ubuntu will automatically refresh your system sources.

 Once the update is complete run: